Google quietly launches Meet, an enterprise-friendly version of Hangouts

 Hacked texts from family of former Trump campaign manager surface on the dark web

 Google has quietly launched a new video conferencing application called Meet by Google Hangouts, which is designed for HD video meetings.
-The web and mobile application appears to be the latest addition to Google’s lineup of business products known as G Suite, though product page on the G Suite website listed in the app’s description page on the App Store is not yet live.
+The web and mobile application appears to be the latest addition to Google’s lineup of business products known as G Suite, though the product page on the G Suite website listed in the app’s description page on the App Store is not yet live.

 The URL meet.google.com, however, is somewhat up-and-running.
 The site resembles the landing page for Hangouts, but without the options to place a phone call or start a text chat.
 Instead, Meet’s page lets you enter a meeting code to join a meeting, as well as see those meetings you have scheduled.
 There does not appear to be a way to schedule a new call from the site as of yet.